Internet in Vietnam: Submarine Cable Connectivity

+Infrastructure as Digital Sovereignty

+Vietnam's primary concern is digital sovereignty rooted in physical infrastructure.
+Vietnam’s cybersecurity strategy is a "whole-of-government" endeavor driven by the triple imperatives of regime survival, national sovereignty, and socio-economic development, necessitating massive state investment in physical infrastructure (fiber optics) and legal frameworks (Decree 53).
+In general, Southeast Asian nations are executing a "structural recalibration" of the internet architecture to reclaim digital sovereignty from Western hyperscalers who currently control 68% of global data centers.

 E-commerce

 Vietnam has a rapidly growing e-commerce sector with steadily increasing market value.
 During the COVID-19 pandemic, Vietnamese consumers turned to online shopping more than ever before, accelerating sector's growth.
 Before the pandemic, travel, mobility, and accommodation were the e-commerce category with the highest consumer spending.
 Since the first outbreak of COVID-19 in Vietnam, consumers have been more willing to shop for basic necessities and fresh products online, making food and personal care the e-commerce category with the highest growth in 2020.
 These new shopping habits are expected to remain even after the pandemic.

 Vietnam's e-commerce market has rapidly grown since 2020, with the average annual growth rate moving from 16% in 2020 to 30% from 2021-2025.
 In 2021 the market valued at $13.7 billion and is expected to grow to $32 billion in 2025.
 There are several factors that contribute to this rapid growth, one of which is the National ecommerce development master plan (2020) that supports cashless payments and the digital economy.
 Another factor is the growth in the middle income class, reaching 13 million and resulting in an increase in domestic consumption through digital and electronic commerce.
 Additionally the internet economy boom has contributed to Vietnam's ecommerce market with a projected $43 billion growth by 2025, as well as high internet and smartphone penetration.
 Online stores such as Tiktok shop, Shopee, tiki, lazada, and Sendo have also contributed to online purchase growth.
 Typical purchases include clothes, electronics, household appliances, and personal care products.
 These Vietnamese businesses are also increasingly leveraging international platforms to expand their reach.
 For instance, Shopee International Platform hosts nearly 400,000 Vietnamese sellers, collectively providing over 15 million products to markets such as Malaysia, Singapore, the Philippines, Thailand, and Taiwan.
 These sellers have achieved monthly sales growth rates of 20-30%.